• Skip to primary navigation

 • Bake rolls for 25-30 minutes until lightly browned and bubbly.
 Allow rolls to slightly cool before adding glaze.

-• To add the glaze, whisk powdered sugar, milk and vanilla in small bowl until you get a thick but pourable consistency.
-Drizzle mixture over the rolls before eating.
+• To add the glaze, whisk powdered sugar, milk, and vanilla in a small bowl until you get a thick but pourable consistency.
+Drizzle the mixture over the rolls before eating.

 Notes

-You must use Lorraine’s Gluten-Free Sweet Dough mix for this recipe.
+You must use Hand + Heart Gluten-Free Sweet Dough mix for this recipe.
 It won’t work with other flours.
-Remember, the sweet dough mix already contains sugar, binders and flours needed for the dough to come together.
+Remember, the sweet dough mix already contains sugar, binders, and flours needed for the dough to come together.

 Be sure to leave yourself plenty of time to complete this recipe.
-It requires about 3-4 hours of rise time, 2 hours of chill time, 30 minutes for baking, plus time for the rolls to cool a bit before adding the sugar glaze.
+It requires about 3-4 hours of rise time, 2 hours of chill time, 30 minutes for baking, and extra time for the rolls to cool before adding the sugar glaze.

 Nutrition